rickgennis/managebackups/src/managebackups.1.md

 : {1F} Require *minsftpspace* free space on the remote SFTP server before SFTPing a file. *minsftpspace* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).

 **--nobackup**
 : {both} Disable performing backups for this run.
-To disable permanently moving forward, remove the "command" directive from the profile's config file.
+To disable permanently moving forward, remove the "command" & "faub" directives from the profile's config file.

 **--leaveoutput**
 : {both} Leave the output from any commands that are executed (create a backup, ssh, SFTP, etc) in a file under /tmp/managebackups_output.
 This can help facilitate diagnosing authentication or configuration errors.